Research interests

 Current research

-By investigating multiple effects of extreme temperatures across generations, the project´s results promise to offer insights into the effects of heatwaves on individuals and populations, thereby contributing to the understanding of the consequences of climate change and the processes underlying responses to environmental changes.
+By investigating the effects of extreme temperatures across generations, I aim to offer insights into the impacts of heatwaves on individuals and populations, thereby contributing to the understanding of the consequences of climate change and the processes underlying responses to environmental changes.
 For more info and news about the HeatWaveSS project check the next tab!
 Link to cordis profile and unipd page of MSCA projects |

-Previous (and some ongoing) research
+Previous research

 |